MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

 ### Deleting an Object

-Delete an object by simply calling the managed object context `deleteObject` method and passing the manage object you wish to delete.
+Delete an object by simply calling the managed object context `deleteObject:` method and passing the manage object you wish to delete.
 The delete will not be finalized until you save the managed object context.

 ```obj-c
 [self.managedObjectContext deleteObject:aManagedObject];